Qualtrics International Inc. (XM) Shares Up Despite Recent Market Volatility

-Qualtrics International Inc. (NASDAQ: XM)’s stock price has increased by 0.11 compared to its previous closing price of 17.67.
-Despite this, the company has seen a gain of 3.27% in its stock price over the last five trading days.
+Qualtrics International Inc. (NASDAQ: XM)’s stock price has increased by 0.06 compared to its previous closing price of 17.67. however, the company has experienced a 0.11% increase in its stock price over the last five trading days.
 Barron’s reported on 03/13/23 that Qualtrics Agrees to Buyout by Silver Lake at $18.15 a Share

 Is It Worth Investing in Qualtrics International Inc. (NASDAQ: XM) Right Now?